AssemblyScript/website/src/runtime.md

 ## Calling convention

-AssemblyScript's calling convention is relatively straight forward, as it does not add additional parameters to functions or similar.
+AssemblyScript's calling convention is relatively straight forward, as it does not add additional parameters to functions or other behind-the-scenes magic.
 Note that generated bindings take care of the calling convention automatically, but other environments may want to adhere to it specifically.

 ### Basic values